Its-Rogue/Graph_Traversal_Simulation/README.md

 `Right Click` to select 2 different nodes and create an edge between them

-`Right Click` 2 nodes with an edge between them to edit its weight, should a suitable traversal algorithm <sup>3</sup> be selected.
+`Right Click` 2 nodes with an edge between them to edit its weight, should a suitable traversal algorithm <sup>3</sup> be currently selected.
 Once the desired weight has been inputted, press enter to confirm it

 `Right Click` then `Middle Click` or press `Backspace` to delete an edge